This Homemade Caesar salad dressing is easy to make, stores well, and is our favorite way to make salad yummier. This is kid-friendly and very easy!

-This homemade salad dressing doesn’t have raw egg, so it’s safe for pregnant women and little kids.
+This easy Homemade Caesar Dressing recipe is our favorite tossed with chopped lettuce and also as a dip for raw veggies.
+It also doesn’t have raw egg, so it’s safe for pregnant women and little kids.

 Ingredients You Need

-Here’s a look at what you need so you know what to pick up at the store or grab from the pantry.
-The good news is that if you do need to purchase ingredients, they last so you can make the dressing a handful of times (or more) before you need to restock.
+Here’s a look at what you need for this Homemade Caesar Salad Dressing so you know what to pick up at the store or grab from the pantry.

-• Mayonnaise: Or you can use plain whole Milk Greek yogurt as a somewhat less conventional, but still very creamy, base.
+• Mayonnaise: Or, you can use plain whole-milk Greek yogurt as a somewhat less conventional, but still very creamy, base.
+Use vegan mayo, if needed.

 • Grated Parmesan cheese: Grated Parmesan or Pecorino Romano cheese has more flavor than purchased shredded versions, so that is my preference here.

-• Fresh lemon juice: Measure (or approximate) from about ½ large lemon or a whole medium lemon.
-The amount of juice in any one lemon can vary, so you may want to measure the first time you make this.
+• Fresh lemon juice: Measure 2 tablespoons (or approximate) from about ½ large lemon or a whole medium lemon.
+The amount of juice in any single lemon can vary, so you may want to measure the first time you make this.

 • Worcestershire sauce: This adds an undertone of flavor that helps it taste like classic Caesar.